nairadithya/website/src/content/blog/new-design.md

 I'm just waiting for the day when I can just use Typst syntax for this stuff, it's way better.

-I'm not sure when I will truly use Math anywhere, but I like having the option.

-I chose KaTeX over MathJaX because it's all pre-rendered and doesn't have any client-side overhead.
+I chose $\KaTeX$ over MathJaX because I prefer performance over completeness as of right now.
 ## The Garden

 The garden is something I've always wanted to ever since my first version of the website.
 I love taking quotes from books and other places.
 The original version of this was a [Quartz](https://quartz.jzhao.xyz/) website, and I realized I couldn't really fit things properly.
 It's more of an Obsidian Publish alternative than an actual way to showcase things.

 I ended up just doing things myself, and that's what you can see [here](/garden).

-I plan to put up quotes, and bookmarks on there for now.

 # The Music Widget